Spectrum3847/spectrum-strategy-releases/README.md

 - The installer re-signs the IPA on device with your free Apple ID.
 Free signing lasts 7 days, so let AltStore or SideStore refresh the app weekly to keep it working.

-See `docs/altstore.md` in the main repository for the full distribution design.